KerorinNorthFox/osu-framework-wiki-ja/Handling-input-events.md

 public virtual bool HandlePositionalInput;
 ```

 The above properties are provided to control whether a `Drawable` should receive the types of input events.

+> **Example:**
-**Example**: If a `Drawable` did not want to handle any click, drag, and hover events at some point, it could achieve this by overriding `HandlePositionalInput` to return `false`.
+> If a `Drawable` did not want to handle any click, drag, and hover events at some point, it could achieve this by overriding `HandlePositionalInput` to return `false`.

+> **Warning:**
-**Warning**: Overriding the above properties will cause the `Drawable` to be _considered_ for (but not necessarily receive) that type of input, and thus serves as an anti-optimisation if the intention is to make the `Drawable` not considered for that type of input.
+> Overriding the above properties will cause the `Drawable` to be _considered_ for (but not necessarily receive) that type of input, and thus serves as an anti-optimisation if the intention is to make the `Drawable` not considered for that type of input.

 If a parent should control whether itself or its children should be considered for a type of input at all, the following properties are provided to control the behaviour: